charlieknoll/crypto-tracker3/README.md

 ## TODO

-- why does $0.00 USD price get auto added when updating ETH price
+- test fee tx (transfer) is added to cost basis correctly, test using ETH fees too
+- test very large decimal support on buyTx
+- document skipInternal?
 - Add account filter on unrealized, only show accounts with balance above enterable
 - Reconcile ETH on Unrealized
-- Sell Unrealized Gain/Loss on CRV?
-YES
 - set all non named accounts to spam if type not set using button
 - hide spam toggle on address
 - fix asset store to only show non spam tokens